 Jason is currently captain of Bexley CC in the Kent Premier League.
 Jason played representative cricket in his native Guyana before joining Bexley CC as their overseas professional and alongside this role he qualified as a PE teacher.
 He is currently director of cricket at Dartford Grammar School.
 He has taken 155 Premier League wickets.

-With has scored almost 14,000 first class runs and taken 358 first class wickets, Darren is a genuine all-rounder.
-Add to this his renowned power hitting that makes him one of the country’s most dangerous limited over cricketers and Darren was the ideal signing for Kent when he moved from Leicestershire at the end of 2004.
+Darren has scored almost 14,000 first class runs and taken 358 first class wickets, Darren is a genuine all-rounder.
+Add to this his renowned power hitting that making him one of the country’s most dangerous limited over cricketers and Darren was the ideal signing for Kent when he moved from Leicestershire at the end of 2004.

 Darren has not only represented England Lions but his destructive hitting has earnt him call-ups to T20 cricket in both Bangladesh and New Zealand.
 With a 31 first class hundreds Darren knows how to score runs and take wickets in all formats of the game and was unusually voted Kent’s best bowler, batsman and player in 2013.

-Adam has just returned to begin pre-season at Kent following an excellent off-season as an overseas player in South Africa.
-He is a very dynamic player in all forms of the game and we look forward to him sharing his experience that includes playing in two U19 world cups for England, the second in 2012 as captain.
+Adam is a very dynamic, former Kent professional player in all forms of the game and we look forward to him sharing his experience that includes playing in two U19 world cups for England, the second in 2012 as captain.

 At the age of 23 Daniel has scored more than 6,000 runs as an opening batsman, while representing Kent and the England Lions.
 Last season he posted career best scores in First-class cricket, List A cricket and T20 cricket.